 As we saw earlier, gluten sensitivity may be a significant cause of depression.
 And gut bacteria may play a role in determining how sensitive individuals are to gluten.138

 There are many environmental factors that lead to a distorted microbiome.
 Antibiotics are a prominent example, with history of antibiotic use being associated with depression.139 Though I will review this in more detail in the future, Selhub et al. provide a good start.
 Probiotics have pleiotropic effects that provide many potential ways in which they may positively affect mental health.140

 A link between thyroid disorders and depression has been known for a long time.

-It should also be noted that we have already described the use of selenium in the treatment of depression.
+It should also be noted that I have already described the use of selenium in the treatment of depression.
 Selenium is required for the synthesis of thyroid hormone.
 Hence there could be a relation.

 Continue to Part 3 – Chronic Infection, Toxicants, Stress, Trauma, and Lifestyle

 In the third and final part of this series we review the roles of chronic infection, toxicants, stress, trauma, and lifestyle in depression.
 We also close with some treatment suggestions.